 Ports are few and far between

 The power plug has a few nice features, in that it’s both reversible and magnetic.
-However, plugging it in can be a bit awkward when the Book is lying flat on a desk.
+However, plugging it in can be a bit awkward when the Book is lying flat on a desk, although it’s not as bad as the Vaio’s awkwardly loose power connection.
 The center slot for the dock connection doubles as a power connection when in tablet form, and is placed well for holding the tablet without getting in the way, but the fact that this works isn’t included in any of the documentation.

 Touch is back, baby